vkeggers/DeNovo-Nematode-Pipeline/DeNovo-Nematode-Pipeline.md

 <details>
 <summary>BUSCO</summary>

-We need to download the nematode dataset so that we can run busco in offline mode.
+[BUSCO](https://busco.ezlab.org/) searches for "near-universal" single-copy orthologs from the taxon given.
+If we are assembling a nematode genome, we use the database nematoda:

 ```
 wget --no-check-certificate https://busco-data.ezlab.org/v5/data/lineages/nematoda_odb10.2020-08-05.tar.gz